hlascelles/karina_personal_website/_posts/travel/2020-12-15-canary-islands.md

 <h4>3.
 Other stuff</h4>
 <ul>
   <li>Stargazing in La Palma with an astronomer and an amature telescope.
 Especially if you happen to be in La Palma during Perseid or Geminid meteor showers in mid August and mid December respectively.
 (Not free.)</li>
+  <li>Las Dunas de Maspalomas in Gran Canaria - a chance to experience sand dunes within two minute walk from the city.</li>
-  <li>Walks from Roque de los Muchachos to see different telescopes, including MAGIC (a system of two Imaging Atmospheric Cherenkov telescopes).</li>
+  <li>Walks from Roque de los Muchachos in La Palma to see different telescopes, including MAGIC (a system of two Imaging Atmospheric Cherenkov telescopes).</li>
   <li>Salinas de Fuencaliente - traditional salt works in La Palma.</li>
+  <li>Wave watching in Parque Natural Jandia in Fuerteventura.
+View from Faro Punta Pesebre (lighthouse) is amazing.</li>
+  <li>Las Lagunitas in Isla de Lobos, just off the coast of Fuerteventura.
+A fragile salty wetland ecosystem of outstanding beauty.
+Great for watching birds and insects.
+A permit to visit might be required, check online.
+Best to visit on a less busy day.</li>
+  <li> <a href="https://fuerteventuractiva.es/en/popcorn-beach/" target="_blank">Popcorn beaches</a> in Fuerteventura.
+They are made from <a href="https://en.wikipedia.org/wiki/Rhodolith" target="_blank">Rhodoliths</a> that are shaped like popcorn.
+Popcorn Playa (28.752446865967023, -13.899711667958275) is one of these Popcorn beaches.</li>
 </ul>